The Real Tequila

 These tequilas have a reputation of being worst of the worst within the tequila community, particularly concerning the quality compared to other brands.
 The primary reasons for their poor reputation are that these tequilas are a "mixto" tequila, meaning it's not 100% agave, and that it's mass-produced with cost-cutting methods.

-Jose Cuervo Tequilas
+Jose Cuervo Especial (Gold) Tequila

 Sauza Tequilas

+Entry‑level Sauza tequilas are often called thin, metallic, and lacking agave character.
 These do not meet the additive free certification.
 Is labeled as a "mixto."

 Mixto Tequila